Ethereum-ERD/dev-upgradeable/README.md

 ### Fee decay Implementation

 Time is measured in units of minutes.
 The `baseRate` decay is based on `block.timestamp - lastFeeOpTime`.
 If less than a minute has passed since the last fee event, then `lastFeeOpTime` is not updated.
-This prevents “base rate griefing”: i.e. it prevents an attacker stopping the `baseRate` from decaying by making a series of redemptions or issuing EUSD with time intervals of < 1 minute.
+This prevents “base rate griefing”: i.e. it prevents an attacker stopping the `baseRate` from decaying by making a series of redemptions or issuing USDE with time intervals of < 1 minute.

 The decay parameter is tuned such that the fee changes by a factor of 0.99 per hour, i.e. it loses 1% of its current value per hour.
 At that rate, after one week, the baseRate decays to 18% of its prior value.
 The exact decay parameter is subject to change, and will be fine-tuned via economic modelling.